Bisoprolol/hydrochlorothiazide (By mouth)

 Bisoprolol Fumarate (bis-oh-PROE-lol FUE-ma-rate), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide)

 Treats high blood pressure.
-Lowering blood pressure reduces the risk of strokes and heart attacks.
 This medicine is a combination of a beta blocker and a diuretic (water pill).

 ZiacThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to bisoprolol, hydrochlorothiazide, or sulfa drugs, if you cannot pass urine, or if you have certain blood circulation or heart problems.
 Ask your doctor about these problems.